JetBrains/ideavim/CONTRIBUTING.md

 ### Where to Start

-In order to contribute to IdeaVim, you should have some understanding of Java or [Kotlin](https://kotlinlang.org/).
+In order to contribute to IdeaVim, you should have some understanding of [Kotlin](https://kotlinlang.org/) or Java.

 See also these docs on the IntelliJ API: